ephimoff/install_dotfiles/README.md

 ## Installation

 1. Make sure you have GIT installed.
 Hint: it comes with the xcode command line tools.
-1. Clone this repository by running the following commands:
+1. Clone this repository by echo the following commands:

     ```
     mkdir ~/Projects
     git clone https://github.com/ephimoff/dotfiles.git ~/Projects/dotfiles
     ```

-1. Install homebrew by running the following command:
+1. Install homebrew by echo the following command:

     ```
     ~/Projects/dotfiles/.brew_install